jpratts/FlexyBoots/README.md

 -  Data-warehousing functionality (BigQuery)
 -  Data Lineage & Quality Monitoring (Amundsen / Great Expectations)

  This is all implemented using Terraform infrastructure as code (IaC), allowing for zero to one improvements to your data architecture within 30 minutes.
+The infrastructure is based on Google Cloud Platform (GCP).
+However, porting the majority of the infrastructure to alternative cloud providers (E.g. AWS or Azure) should be possible with some changes to the provided code.

 # Deployment